AdaCore/spark2014/lrm/source/packages.rst

-A ``state_name`` declared by an ``abstract_state_aspect`` in the specification of a package Q is an abstraction of the non-visible *variables* declared in the private part, body, or private descendents of Q, which together form the hidden state, of Q.  In the body of Q each ``state_name`` has to be refined by showing which *variables* and subordinate abstract states are represented by the ``state_name`` (its
+A ``state_name`` declared by an ``abstract_state_aspect`` in the specification of a package Q is an abstraction of the non-visible *variables* declared in the private part, body, or private descendants of Q, which together form the hidden state, of Q.  In the body of Q each ``state_name`` has to be refined by showing which *variables* and subordinate abstract states are represented by the ``state_name`` (its